Lloyd's Water Page

 anemone

 We find the reef by noting the position of this tower as seen from above the reef.
+The tower can be seen from the parking lot, but not from the beach.
+The further you go from shore, the more of the tower you can see.

 There are more dolphin pictures and a few video clips on the dolphin page.